good-loop/elasticsearch-java-client/README.md

 1. The HTTP API is more stable than the native Java interface.
 2. Using a native Java client can complicate the task of configuring ElasticSearch.
 3. The internal interface and client are tightly bound to the cluster configuration and ES version.
+This client is more tolerant across version differences.

 ## Versions